 - It has been proven supportive of curing harmful skin infections such as staph or MRSA

-- Medical grade manuka helps to soothe burns and improve healing times
+- Medical-grade honey helps to soothe burns and improve healing times

-- Medical grade manuka also eases wounds, skin cuts and infections and heals them faster
+- Medical grade manuka honey can enhance wound healing, skin cuts, and infections and heals them faster

 - It helps in scar healing